 VI.
 REPORT

-For lab report, you should hand in the following:
+For lab report, you should hand in the following: Criterion of the lab report is that, if something is related to the hardware testing, then it is not required this time.

-An introduction;
+An introduction; (ok)

+(combining below two points)

 Written description of the operation of circuits from both parts of the pre-lab;

-One (1) component layout sheet, with the package layout of all circuits (DO NOT draw the interconnections!
-Refer to GG.20 for the proper documentation);

 Circuit diagrams for all circuits (pre-lab part A and B are two separate circuits);

 Documentation from all parts of the lab.
-This includes but not limited to a truth table for the circuit of pre-lab part A, answers to the questions posed in the pre-lab, a truth table for the circuit of pre-lab part B
+This includes but not limited to a truth table for the circuit of pre-lab part A, a truth table for the circuit of pre-lab part B, answers to the questions posed in the pre-lab.

 Answers to all post-lab questions;